 Need a last-minute buttermilk substitute?
 These best eight ingredient alternatives will get you out of trouble.

 Buttermilk can be used for many things, but it is most often used in baking.
-It forms the base of sour cream and makes an excellent substitute for whipping cream in recipes like fried chicken.
+The acidic milk ingredient helps baked recipes stay light and fluffy, which is a crucial feature of breads, muffins, and cakes.
+It also forms the base of sour cream and makes an excellent substitute for whipping cream in recipes like fried chicken.